Aquanty/rtd-hgs/docs/source/index.rst

-Listed faces in the currently active domain (see Section \ `[sec:modify_material] <#sec:modify_material>`__) are assigned a time-variable third-type concentration value unless they were previously assigned a first-type concentration.
+Listed faces in the currently active domain (see Section :ref:`sec:modify_material` ) are assigned a time-variable third-type concentration value unless they were previously assigned a first-type concentration.
 It is the responsibility of the user to ensure that the faces belong to the exterior of the domain.

 If the variable **calcflux** is true, nodal fluxes are calculated by **HydroGeoSphere** from the flow solution and used to calculate the